GEEKWALLETSRL/arnipay-sdk-php/tests/README.md

-# Tests for GwSdk
+# Tests for Arnipay

-This directory contains tests for the GwSdk PHP library.
+This directory contains tests for the Arnipay PHP library.

 ## Test Structure